Update – Purple Hybrid Premier 4 has been discontinued and replaced by the new Purple Restore Premier. See our review here.

 These 5 factors make up the NapLab sex performance score.

-This is a great score and based on the individual factors that make good sex, it’s easy to see why the Purple is a clear winner.
+This is an excellent score and based on the individual factors that make good sex, it’s easy to see why the Purple is a clear winner.
 Let’s talk through some of the factors.

 First off, bounce.
 Bounce is hugely important for good sex and helps to create an active and engaging surface.
 The Purple Premier has no shortage of bounce and scored great marks here.